Board of Directors

 Brian Harris gets things done and commonly smiles.
 As an active member of the FPTV Leadership team and now a Board member, Brian uses his past experience with company startups and turnarounds to focus our development and growth.
 His contributions to FPTV are seen in agency discussions, strategic planning and most recently, in roof repair.
 He is a recently retired Senior Sales and Marketing Executive in global and regional capital equipment industrial sales.
 Brian is a member of leadership team for Rolling Hills Community Church Hopes Table, centered on feeding the homeless population.
 He has volunteered at Bridgeport Elementary Lunch Buddies program and Rolling Hills Community Church Homeless Shelter Program.

 Cecil Denney joined the Leadership Team in the spring of 2018.
 A member of one of the Host churches and now a Board Member at Large, he has assisted in the preparation of the FPTV Day Center.
 He served on the board of the Recovery Association Program that provided housing for recovering addicts and also for women who were recovering from domestic violence.
 He currently serves on the board of Our Table Cooperative providing organic produce to the local community.
 He also serves on the IAF-NW board that provides oversight of community organizing groups in Western Canada, Washington, Oregon, Idaho, and Montana as well as Australia and New Zealand.
-He is active the local community organizing Metropolitan Alliance for Common Good and his local church Outreach Committee.
+He is active in the local community organizing Metropolitan Alliance for Common Good and his local church Outreach Committee.
 He retired in 2000 from his position as manager for Academic Computing at the University of Texas, Medical Branch.

 Karen Emerson is a big believer in students being in school… every day.
 She has spent years as part of the school system as a Board Member for Tigard-Tualatin School and a volunteer within parent support organizations and The Foundation for Tigard Tualatin Schools.
 She sees the negative impact of homelessness on student success and shares with others, her sense of urgency around solving the homelessness issue by educating people about the real face of homelessness and the needs of homeless families.
 Karen pairs her experience in event coordination, fundraising and non-profit volunteering with FPTV’s need for organizational and technical support services that help us host successful meetings and fundraising events.
 She supports the opportunities that FPTV can offer homeless students and is passionate about FPTV and its possibilities.
 Karen is Chair of the FPTV Board Development Committee and the Host Site Coordinator for Tigard United Methodist Church.